JulieAntezana/KotlinPrograms/README.md

 * Parking Fee - designed to demonstrate mastery of conditional statements.
 * Shipping Calculator - designed to demonstrate mastery of programming with functions.
 * Music Player -  designed to demonstrate mastery of programming with classes.

-#Sudoku Game
-The code here is not my own.
+* Sudoku Game Tutorial - The code here is not my own.
 I followed a tutorial to help engage my learning of the Kotlin programming language.
 The tutorial, called "Building a Sudoku Game with Kotlin" was written by Rafaela Acevedo and can be found at this url:

 https://azevedorafaela.com/2018/04/07/building-a-sudoku-game-with-kotlin/